bridgecrewio/checkov/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my feature, policy, or fix is effective and works
-- [ ] New and existing pytest tests pass locally with my changes
+- [ ] New and existing tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules